Determination of all pure quantum states from a minimal number of observables: Acknowledgements

 \section{Acknowledgements}

-We are thankful to Andre Kornell, Harold Williams, Emmanuel Candes and Richard Schoen for fruitful discussions, to Ben McMillan and Bernd Sturmfels for detailed comments on a near-final version of the manuscript, and to Thomas Strohmer for introducing us to Wright's conjecture.
-We are particularly grateful to Daniel Cristofaro-Gardiner for some very helpful suggestions.
-We are also thankful to Dustin Mixon for maintaining his research blog "Short, Fat Matrices", via which we first became aware that Wright's conjecture is false and of the embedding obstructions that give lower bounds on the required number of measurements.
-A special thanks goes out to Y Combinator, for providing an entirely orthogonal effort, during which the ideas for this paper were conceived as a hedge.
+We are particularly grateful to Terence Tao for pointing out that the probabilistic method as an approach to establishing minimal information completeness was unlikely to work, to Daniel Cristofaro-Gardiner for some very useful suggestions on Lemma 5.5, and to Harold Williams for early discussions on Wright's conjecture.
+We also acknowledge Emmanuel Candes, Bernd Sturmfels, Qingchun Ren, and Richard Schoen for discussions.
+Thanks to Dustin Mixon for maintaining his research blog "Short, Fat Matrices", via which we first became aware that Wright's conjecture is false and of the embedding obstructions that give lower bounds on the required number of measurements, and thanks to Thomas Strohmer for introducing us to Wright's conjecture.
+VV was supported by the Division of Mathematical Sciences, National Science Foundation, under Grant No. DMS-0913695.